dive-into-machine-learning/dive-into-machine-learning/README.md

 **[OpenReview.net](https://openreview.net/)** "aims to promote openness in scientific communication, particularly the peer review process."

-Bookmark it!
-Firstly, know it as a reader and a learner.
-But also if you think that you'll eventually try research or writing a paper, this is one of the best bookmarks to know about.

 > **[_About OpenReview_](https://openreview.net/about)**
 >
 > OpenReview aims to promote openness in scientific communication, particularly the peer review process, by providing a flexible cloud-based web interface and underlying database API enabling the following: